How to Create & Automate a Luxury Client Experience

 The Onboarding process differs from designer to designer and service to service, but it typically includes the client paying for the initial consultation, booking it, meeting with you on-site, and you following up with a proposal and requested retainer for the project.

 Having a clear, efficient, and highly refined onboarding process is a win on both sides of the table.
-It sets realistic expectations for the client’s experience.
-Your team has clear expectations and deliverables, along with the freedom that comes with organization.
+It sets realistic expectations for the client’s experience, and your team has clear expectations, organization, and deliverables, too.
 And last but not least…

 When you have a stellar onboarding process, you can move through these administrative steps quickly and get on to the fun design work.

-May Include: Varies from firm to firm, but progress reports, little things to promote longevity, beautiful presentation, thoughtfulness + professionalism
+May Include: Varies from firm to firm, but can include progress updates, little things to promote longevity, a beautiful presentation, thoughtfulness + professionalism

 The Client Care Phase could probably be broken down into several additional phases, such as “the design phase” or “the construction phase.”
 For simplicity’s sake, we call Client Care everything from reserving your services via retainer to the moment you present the client’s final space to them.

-Yes, I know that adding your logo and brand fonts to progress reports sounds trivial, but which would promote your confidence as a client — a Word Doc that looks haphazardly thrown together or a very professional looking report that matches everything you know about the firm?
-I think you have your answer.
+Yes, we know that adding your logo and brand fonts to progress updates sounds trivial, but which would promote your confidence as a client — a Word Doc that looks haphazardly thrown together or a very professional looking report that matches everything you know about the firm?
+You have your answer.

 You could also think of fun ways to help clients with project endurance, such as framing their design concept or a beautiful rendering, surprising them with gifts, such as a gift card for a nice dinner out (for kitchen renovations), etc.